 Sophie Neveu, points out that the numbers are in a random order which when arranged in ascending order made the Fibonacci Sequence.
 The Da Vinci Code is the only novel in which Dan Brown mentions the Fibonacci Sequence.

 In Angels and Demons, a physicist, Leonardo Vetra, of CERN is murdered and his chest is branded with the symbol of a group called Illuminati.
 “Ancient documents described the symbol as an ambigram --- ambi meaning ‘both’ --- signifying it was legible both ways” (Dan Brown, Angels and Demons, 2006 edition, IX, 39).
-Similarly, the poem used to reach their final destination, was in the form of an Iambic Pentameter.
+Similarly, the poem used to reach their final destination, was in the form of Iambic Pentameter.
 The “Iambic pentameter was a symmetrical meter based on the secret Illuminati numbers of 5 and 2” (AD, LIV, 272).
 Ambigrams and Iambic Pentameter are only mentioned in Angels and Demons.

 In Inferno, on finding Dante’s death mask, they find another word game that just said ‘PPPPPPP’.
-Robert recognized that as a message and knew that Zobrist wanted them to wipe the letters off the forehead “as a means of moving forward to paradise” On doing that, he found another poem that was in the form of a spiral called the “Symmetrical clockwise Archimedean” (Dan Brown, Inferno, First edition, LVIII, 254).
+Robert recognized that as a message and knew that Zobrist wanted them to wipe the letters off the forehead “as a means of moving forward to paradise.”
+On doing that, he found another poem that was in the form of a spiral called the “Symmetrical clockwise Archimedean” (Dan Brown, Inferno, First edition, LVIII, 254).

 Just like the other books, the Archimedean spiral is exclusive to only Inferno and does not come up in any of the other books written by Dan Brown.

 In The Lost Symbol, ‘Langdon finds on the unfinished stone pyramid in SBB13 a four-by-four set of sixteen symbols.
 The symbols are illustrated twice more for a total of three times until he provides the Freemason Cipher that helps him decode it.
-The Freemason appears only in The Lost Symbol among the books written by Dan Brown.
+The Freemason Cipher appears only in The Lost Symbol among the books written by Dan Brown.

 Similarly, in Origin, it is for the first time that Dan Brown introduces the idea of a password as long as forty-seven letters.
 Another feature unique to only Origin would be the ampersand.
 Therefore, we see that in each and every of his books, Dan Brown uses a different word game every time.

 It can be said that all of Dan Brown’s novels have two or more word games, except Angels and Demons which has only one word game in the entire novel.
 This is a novel that focuses on the conflict between science and religion.
 Therefore, there are more elements of science in this novel than word games and codes.
 The word game in Angels and Demons, creates a sense of suspense and keeps the book from being monotonous.
 The repetition of the same poem throughout the novel creates a sense of importance around the entire word game.
 It leaves the reader fascinated as to how the entire novel revolved around only a single word game.
-All the books after Angels and Demons had a good number of word games and puzzles, specially The Lost Symbol which was almost wholly based on word games.
+All the books after Angels and Demons had a good number of word games and puzzles, especially The Lost Symbol which was almost wholly based on word games.
 However, in Origin, one again saw a decline in the number of word games.
 In Origin, there were only two main word games around which the entire plot of the book revolved.
 This just results in an increased focus on those two word games as compared to the other novels with a large number of word games in them.